 Supervised field instruction in a social service agency provides seniors opportunities to acquire knowledge and skills in social work practice.
-The field work requires a semester block placement, five days a week, 8 hours per day, for a minimum of 450 contact hours on a scheduled basis.
+The field work requires a semester block placement for a minimum of 450 contact hours on a scheduled basis.
 An integrating seminar is also required.

-Completion of all social work and general education required curriculum with a minimum grade of "C" in each social work course as well as successful completion of the program's comprehensive exam.
+Completion of all social work and general education required curriculum with a minimum grade of "C-" in each social work course as well as successful completion of the program's comprehensive exam.